gitfrandu4/40989-PDIGS/02_estimation.md

 #### Cost vs Price

-- **Cost:** Actual expense required to complete a project.
+- **Cost:** How much money is necessary to carry out the project.
-- **Price:** Amount billed to the client.
+- **Price:** How much money the customer will have to pay for the project.

 #### Types of Pricing Models

 - **Cost-plus Pricing:** Total costs plus reasonable profit margin.
 - **Opportunity Pricing:** Pricing based on customer opportunities and market competition.
-  - **Introductory Pricing:** Low pricing to enter saturated markets.
-  - **Skimming Pricing:** High initial pricing before competitors enter the market.
+  - Pricing depends on the opportunity presented by the purchaser.
+  - If the customer has no other choice, the price is high.
+  - If there is much competition, the price is low.
+  - It may even price the project at a loss.
+  - Variants:
+    - Introductory/Penetration pricing: a new entrant to a market already overflowing with existing providers.
+    - Skimming pricing: An early bird in an emerging market charges a higher price before competition enters, then lowers the price.
-- **Going Rate Pricing:** Aligning prices with competitors.
+- **Going Rate Pricing:**:
-- **Monopolistic/Oligopolistic Pricing:** Unique features or limited suppliers influence pricing.
+  - Organizations in fields where there is plenty of competition and the price is well known to purchasers.
+  - The organization envisages the price other suppliers are offering.
+- **Monopolistic Pricing:**: The seller plays up some unique feature and prices the product either higher or lower than the going rate.
+- **Oligopolistic Pricing:** Only a limited number of suppliers are present in the market and they collaborate to establish a fixed price.
 - **Transfer Pricing:** Internal cost transfers within organizational departments.
+Only actual costs are considered.
 - **Loss Leader Pricing:** Selling at a loss to attract customers.

 ### Calculating Per-person-hour Cost